Speeding up Policy Simulation in Supply Chain RL: Introduction

-{\em Practical speedup for SCO: }We show that even on a single A100 GPU, the use of the Picard iteration yields an effective speedup of greater than $400$x on policy evaluation for a large-scale SCO problem.
-The speedup displays attractive linear scaling with the number of processes (as predicted by our theory) and is \textit{robust} across a range of challenging SCO problem instances.
+{\em Practical speedup for SCO: }We show that even on a single A100 GPU, the use of the Picard iteration yields an effective speedup of greater than $400$x relative to serial policy evaluation for a large-scale SCO problem.
+The speedup relative to a (tailored, highly optimized) Time Warp algorithm is approximately 100x.
+The speedup displays attractive linear scaling with the number of processes (as predicted by our theory) and is \textit{robust} across a range of challenging problem instances.
 In addition, this speedup is persistent when scaling to an end-to-end RL pipeline.

-{\em Practical speedup for other problems: }It is easy to show that in general problems we converge to the sequential simulation output after no more than $T$ Picard iterations.
+{\em Practical speedup for RL problems beyond supply chain: } In general MDP problems, we show Picard converges to the sequential simulation output after no more than $T$ iterations.
 Given its correctness in general, we explore whether the number of Picard iterations required is a lot smaller than $T$ for problems outside SCO.
 Here we show that for a majority of OpenAI Gym MuJoCo environments, the Picard iteration could potentially yield a speedup of up to 40x.